pablojosecodes/pablojosecodes/_posts/2023-08-08-Deep learning for NLP.md

 ---
-title: Multi-variable Calculus
+title: Deep Learning for Natural Language Processing (in progress)
 date: 2023-11-20 11:33:00 +0800
-categories: [NLP, ML, Overview]
+categories: [NLP, ML]
 tags: [overview]
 math: true
 mermaid: true
 ---

-Welcome to my notes on Deep Learning for Computer Vision, inspired by a Master's course at the Polytechnic University of Madrid.
+Welcome to my notes on Deep Learning for Natural Language Processing, inspired by a Master's course at the Polytechnic University of Madrid.
 These public notes are meant to be a resource for both current students and anyone interested in exploring the fascinating world of deep learning applied to language.

 These notes are based on the assumption that you have a solid understanding of the fundamentals of machine learning, including basic concepts in calculus, linear algebra, and probability.
 A familiarity with the basics of programming, particularly in Python, is also beneficial, as many examples and exercises will involve coding.